 1. Prep Work done properly is how you get a good paint job done fast.
 To prepare, I wiped down all the baseboards and walls to get any grease and grime off.
 I used baby wipes, but a simple washcloth and water will do the trick too!
 Then I taped off any areas that needed to be taped.
 I don't love taping but it is important especially around floors and built-in furniture you don't plan to remove.
 We also removed light switch and electrical outlet faceplates and door stoppers.
 And all wall art and nails came down too.

 2. Have the right tools to paint a room fast.
 I collected a few of my favorite tools from HomeRight.
 For this project, I grabbed my HomeRight QuickPainter Pad Edge Painter, my HomeRight EZ-Twist Paint Roller Applicator, and my HomeRight Mini PaintStick.Next, I grabbed my paint, and I stirred it well.

 3. Paint the edges around walls and doors.
 Some people like to edge first, some people like to edge last.
 I personally think edging is more tedious and time-consuming so I like to get it out of the way first!
 I used the QuickPainter Pad Edge Painter to edge my entire room.

 This is a great little tool because you can suck paint up into the handle and dispense it directly onto the pad as needed.

 And it has a great little guide that keeps you from getting paint onto the adjoining wall.
 This worked great for the tops of my walls, the corners, down near the baseboards and in other small spaces in this room.

-In total, this space only took about 2 hours to prep, tape, edge and paint, which really is not too long!
+With these tips to quickly paint a room this space only took about 2 hours to prep, tape, edge, and paint, which really is not too long!
 And the room looks so nice with a fresh coat of paint on the walls and trim!